GioPedo/Multivariate-Econometric-Approach-for-Financial-Risk-Management/README.md

 ## Repository Structure
 The repository is organized into two main directories:
-- `code/`, which contains all the scripts used for data processing, econometric modeling, clustering, and risk analysis.
+- `code/`, which contains all the scripts used for data processing, econometric modeling, clustering, and risk analysis;
 - `docs/`, which includes the full thesis and its supporting presentation.

 The structure is shown below: